In the land of football, a cricket oasis is rising outside Houston - ExBulletin

 The pace of sports development in Houston has surprised even those who worked to make it possible.

 Houston hosted a player draw for the new professional league in March at the Johnson Space Center, one of the largest tourist attractions in the city.
-In the fields northwest of Houston, the league’s newly minted teams gathered this month for training camps.
+In the fields northwest of Houston, the league’s newly minted teams gathered for training camps this month.

 We always thought we’d build it slowly, said Mangesh Chaudhari, 38, an owner of the Prairie View Cricket Complex who, as of 2018, oversaw the task of flattening a swath of farmland about 50 miles northwest of the city in six oval crickets. fields.
 Suddenly cricket picked up.

-The project, conceived and funded by Houston businessman Tanweer Ahmed, was a field-of-dream gamble that if they built it, people would come.
-It worked better and faster than they expected, Mr Chaudhari said, adding that the complex was still in progress.
+The project, conceived and funded by Houston businessman Tanweer Ahmed, was Field of Dreams’ bet that people would come if they built it.
+It worked better and faster than they expected, Chaudhari said, adding that the complex was still in progress.
 There are no lights or fixed toilets yet.

 On a weekday in June, dozens of cars poured into the cricket complex.
 Young players came from Atlanta and Dallas for a youth tournament, lugging big bags of bats and pillows in the rising heat.

 Good luck, guys!
 Good luck!
-Play it hard!
-Golam Nowsher, 61, yelled at his teenage Houston-area players as they took the field.
+Play hard!, 61-year-old Golam Nowsher yelled to his teen players from the Houston area as they entered the field.

 Who will the boys study AI? he asked.